 The Eighth thing you need to do is pile up your content.
 You need to always write more posts.
 I keep a stable of unpublished posts that are 97% ready to go.
-I keep an incubatator list of semi roughed out ideas for future posts is also a good idea.
+An incubator list of semi roughed out ideas for future posts is also a good idea.

 I save images that I figure I will use someday because they struck my fancy.
 I fairly often get the idea for a whole post from looking at pictures.
-I also continue to read everybody else’s blog to stay on top of our little corner of the internet.
+You should also continue to read everybody else’s blog to stay on top of our little corner of the internet.

 If you can come up with a type of post that you do periodically with updated info, this is a good foundation upon which you can build your blog.
 Mine is about my Net Worth, I update it monthly.